JuliaYa/udemy_js_weird_parts/Types and Operators/notes.md

 ## Primitive types

-Primitive type: a type of data that represents a single value.
+**Primitive type**: a type of data that represents a single value.
 That is not an object.

-There are six types in JavaScript.
+### There are six types in JavaScript.

 ***Undefined*** - represents lack of existence.
 JS engine sets variables to initially and it will stay undefined unless you set the variable to have a value.